Lifecycle for Developers Quickstart

 - Neutral suppliers lack any significant positive or negative behaviors.

-Nexus Integrations for Developers
+Sonatype Integrations for Developers

-Nexus Intelligence in your IDE
+Sonatype Intelligence in your IDE

 |Component List.
 This is where you will see a list of components found in your project and identified by their artifact identifier and version number.
 The color indicator signals potential violations (red=severe, orange=medium, yellow=low, blue=none).
 Components with a darker font indicate that they are direct dependencies included in your application.
 Components brought in via a transitive dependency are displayed with a lighter font.|